johnhyde/island/06 back alley shenanigans.md

 Thomas was only able to gape at him.
 Awed.
 Deer-in-headlits.

 "Shaken?
-Don't stir," the man said.
+Don't stir," the man said. [@ This line was regarded as quite good by the other authors.
+It is a reference to — a pun upon, even — the famous way that James Bond orders his martini. ~M]

 He drew closer.